Seagate/cortx/doc/CORTX_Hackathon.rst

 CORTX Hackathon
 ==================

 The first CORTX hackathon was conducted recently.
-To know more about the splendid event, click [here](doc/First_Hackathon.rst).
+To know more about the splendid event, click `here <doc/First_Hackathon.rst>`_.